 Do you want to make a delicious batch of salsa without a blender or food processor?
 Do you want something different than pico de gallo and are craving some restaurant-style chips and salsa?
 Then this recipe is for you.

 Getting the style of salsa that you can expect from a delicious Mexican restaurant is actually really easy, doesn’t require any special equipment and uses fresh and tasty ingredients.
 Though it is a little bit time-consuming, it is not at all difficult and the results are well worth it.
-It also makes for a great accompaniment with other kinds of salsa, such as my mango salsa recipe!
+It also makes for a great accompaniment with other kinds of dips salsa, such as my guacamole or my mango salsa recipe!

 So if you’re looking for something to do with beautiful fresh tomatoes or are simply sick of jarred salsa and want to try your hand at making it from scratch (I promise you that it’s better), then you’re sure to love this Mexican restaurant-style salsa without a blender or food processor!